 Clean the air in your home and make it smell good

-Of course, to remove bad odours it's best to deal with them at the source; get rid of the cause of the offending odour.
-Change the kitty litter, empty the garbage, do a thorough cleaning and open windows to let the fresh air in.
+Of course it's best to deal with bad odours at the source and get rid of the cause of the offending odour; change the kitty litter, empty the garbage, do a thorough cleaning and open windows to let the fresh air in.

 Another effective way to improve overall air quality is by burning beeswax candles.
 With its healthful negative ions beeswax candles act like indoor air purifiers.
-Pollen, dust, dirt, pollutants, and any other junk carry a positive charge and get suspended in the air.
+Pollen, dust, dirt and pollutants carry a positive charge and get suspended in the air.
 The negative ions released from burning beeswax are said to negate the positive charge of air contaminants and the neutralized ions are sucked back into the burning candle or fall to the ground.